 7 Ways to Celebrate the 4th of July With Crafts & Activities

-There are a lot of delicious desserts you can make with this, but we decided to stick to a healthy fruit and yogurt parfait with plain yogurt, blueberries, strawberries, coconut flakes, shredded almonds, and a drizzle of honey.
+There are a lot of delicious desserts you can make with this, but this year we decided to stick to a healthy fruit and yogurt parfait with plain yogurt, blueberries, strawberries, coconut flakes, shredded almonds, and a drizzle of honey.
 We also love our frozen yogurt blueberries recipe in the summer.

 See the flag in the photo above?
 Izzy made it all by herself!
 Find out how to make one with your kids here.
 It’s a great way to introduce kid’s to Independence Day and help kids celebrate 4th of July!

 This simple firework craft from Christina’s Adventures is a perfect and easy way to decorate for July 4th.
 It doesn’t take a lot of time or effort and it’s adorable!
 We are going to make one with Izzy and I know she will love it.

 We love coloring with chalk!
 My dad is an awesome artist and he made these Uncle Sam and Statue of Liberty designs for Izzy to take pictures with.
 She pretended to be waving a flag and holding up the torch.
 How cute is this!?

 Growing up I remember having a small parade with my cousins on the 4th of July.
 We had drums, bells, cymbals and flags and we marched around my grandparents yard.